Philips Major Desk Lamp

 As freelancer he also designed posters and advertising for the Holland America Line, Calvé, Zeebad Scheveningen, Holland Radio and others.
 Louis Kalff also designed book covers.

 After World War II Kalff kept himself active in industrial design for Philips.
 After his retirement in 1960, Louis Kalff stayed with Philips as a consultant and architect.
 In 1961 he was given the direction and execution of the Evoluon building in Eindhoven.
 It was the last work of the light architect who almost worked for forty years at the Philips group.

-Used as a prop in the 2008 movie L’Instinct de Mort – Public Enemy Number One (Part 1).
+A Philips Major desk lamp (or Timor 69) apears in the 2008 film L’Instinct de Mort – Public Enemy Number One (Part 1).
 The story of french gangster Jacques Mesrine, before he was called Public Enemy N°1.